Binocular Vision Dysfunction: The Weird Reason Your Eyes Might Be Giving You Headaches

 So, What Can You Do?

-A few years ago a group of optometrists and neurologists noticed this strange pattern of patients with perfect vision struggling with headaches, neck pain, and eye fatigue especially after screen time.
-The common thread?
-Tiny misalignments in how their eyes worked together, termed Binocular Vision Dysfunction (BVD).
+A few years ago, a group of optometrists and neurologists started noticing something odd: patients with perfect vision on paper were still dealing with headaches, neck pain, eye fatigue, and that “I’m cooked after 30 minutes of screen time” feeling.
+The culprit ended up being tiny, hard-to-detect misalignments in how their eyes work together, a pattern now called Binocular Vision Dysfunction (BVD).

 Dr. Burke is an optometrist practicing at Calgary Vision Centre.
 He has a special interest in Neuro-Optometry and how the brain and eyes work together.
 Opinions above do not constitute medical advice, and readers should consult with their optometrist and health care team if they have questions or concerns about their eye health